inntran/git-benchmark-testdata/mattoid/ejaculate/multungulate.markdown

 They collapsed ... like nuns in the street ... they had no teen appeal!
 Disks travel in packs.
-A pickup with three guys in it pulls into the lumber yard.
+A pickup with three guys in it lls into the lumber yard.
 One of the men gets out and goes into the office.
 	"I need some four-by-two's," he says.
 	"You must mean two-by-four's" replies the clerk.